gobbyo/kinetic-display/docs/assembly/buckmodulesandwiring.md

 ### Digits 0-1, and Controller

 1. Following the picture below, place a buck converter module for Digit 0 on the rightmost support on the display stand.
-Strip 3mm of insulation from the black and white 28 AWG wire while on the roll starting then tin the stripped end with solder.
-Starting with the Digit 0 PCB, **(A)** Route the two wires from the 5v terminal block connector. **(B)** Slide two 3cm sections of heat shrink on the two wires but DO NOT APPLY HEAT, then **(C)** continue routing the wire around the relay, under the power management PCB and through the port on the PCB stand. **(D)** Finish unwinding the wire when you reach the end of buck module as shown in the picture.
-Now that the length of wire is known from its route, snip off the wires next to the terminal block connector **(A)**.
-Strip 3mm of insulation then tin the stripped end with solder.
+Strip 3mm of insulation from the black and white 28 AWG wire while on the roll starting then tin the stripped end with solder. **(A)** Route the two wires from the 5v terminal block connector on the Digit 0 PCB. **(B)** Slide two 3cm sections of heat shrink on the two wires but DO NOT APPLY HEAT, then **(C)** continue routing the wire around the relay, under the power management PCB and through the port on the PCB stand. **(D)** Finish unwinding the wire when you reach the end of buck module as shown in the picture.
+Now that the length of wire is known from its route, snip off the wires next to the terminal block connector. **(A)** Strip 3mm of insulation then tin the stripped end with solder.
 Connect the white wire to the `+` on the `5v` terminal block connector and the black wire onto the `-`.
 ![buckmodulesandwiring-3](../img/buckmoduleassembly/buckmoduleassembly-3.webp)
 1. Following the picture below, turn the Digit 0 buck module over to its backside and solder the white wire onto the `Out +` pad and the black wire onto the `Out -` pad.
 ![buckmodulesandwiring-4](../img/buckmoduleassembly/buckmoduleassembly-4.webp)
 1. Following the picture below, turn the Digit 0 buck module 180 degrees while having its backside facing up.
 Strip 3mm of insulation from the black and white 28 AWG wire while on the roll starting then tin the stripped end with solder.
 Solder the white wire onto the buck module's `In +` pad and the black wire onto the `In -` pad.
 ![buckmodulesandwiring-5](../img/buckmoduleassembly/buckmoduleassembly-5.webp)
-1. Turn the Digit 0 buck module over and secure it with 1.7 x 6mm self tapping screws onto the rightmost module supports on the display stand.
+1. Turn the Digit 0 buck module over and secure it with M1.7x6mm self tapping screws onto the rightmost module supports on the display stand.
 ![buckmodulesandwiring-6](../img/buckmoduleassembly/buckmoduleassembly-6.webp)
 1. Route the Digit 0 white and black wire to the power management PCB `C-12v-1` terminal block connector, provide about 10mm extra length in the wire before cutting them.
 Strip 3mm of insulation then tin the stripped end with solder.
 Connect the white wire to the `+` on the `C-12v-1` and the black wire onto the `-`.
 ![buckmodulesandwiring-7](../img/buckmoduleassembly/buckmoduleassembly-7.webp)